menu

 Altra Lone Peaks come in both a regular and wide version.
 I don’t have particularly wide feet, but I do find that some hiking boot brands run very narrow.
 That’s not the case with Altra.
 The Lone Peak shoe has an original shaped footbed, which is the roomiest shoe Altra makes.

 Altra recently released the Lone Peak 8, which is remarkably similar to the Lone Peak 7.
 It appears that the biggest upgrade that was made was to the material in the upper portion of the shoe.
-It’s now made from a ripstop mesh, which will hopefully make the new Lone Peaks more durable than their older counterparts.
+It’s now made from a ripstop mesh to make them more durable than their older counterparts.
 Altra also released new colors with the Lone Peak 8s.
+As far as fit goes, there’s no noticeable difference between the 7s and 8s in my opinion.

 In addition to the trail runner, Altra makes a mid and high-top hiking boot version of the Lone Peak.
 They also make a variety of other trail runners, so if you’re looking for a trail runner with more cushion, that still has a wide toe box and zero drop heel, you’ve got options.